Tim Tam (horse): Stud record

 At stud Tim Tam sired 14 stakes race winners, among them the Hall of Fame filly Tosmah.
 His legacy would become even more important as the damsire of three outstanding runners:

 Mac Diarmida (1975) : The American Champion Male Turf Horse of 1978 whose wins included the prestigious Canadian International Championship and Washington, D.C.
 International Stakes;

 Davona Dale (1976) : In 1979 she won the American Triple Tiara of Thoroughbred Racing and was voted American Champion Three-Year-Old Filly.
 In 1985 she was inducted into the U. S. Racing Hall of Fame;

 Before Dawn (1979) : The 1981 American Champion Two-Year-Old Filly.

 In 1980 Tim Tam was retired from stud duty.
-On Monday, July 25, 1982 he suffered a heart attack and on Friday July 30 was euthanized.
+On Monday, July 25, 1982, he suffered a heart attack and on Friday July 30 was euthanized.
 He was buried in the Calumet Farm equine cemetery.

 Honors

-Although his racing season was cut short, Tim Tam still was elected American Champion Three-Year-Old Male Horse.
+Although his racing season was cut short, Tim Tam still was elected American Champion Three-Year-Old Male Horse for 1958.

 In 1985, Tim Tam was inducted into the National Museum of Racing and Hall of Fame.

 The Tim Tam chocolate biscuit manufactured by Arnott's in Australia was named after the horse.